Meditation Resources

 Retreats

 Personally, I found that extended meditation retreats significantly deepened my practice.
 All of the things that provide unnecessary friction in your mind may be withstood in a 10 min meditation session.
 But when you’re meditating for multiple days intensively, you will have to confront them.
+A daily practice is like wiping the kitchen counter and a retreat is a deep clean.

 It can be an intense experience but life changing I also think practicing meditation with others is extremely helpful (in a retreat setting or otherwise).
 Here is a list of retreat centers recommended by Ten Percent Happier if you’re interested.
+If you’re in the Sacramento area, feel free to come to my meditation group.

 If you want something shorter, many meditation teachers and centers offer day-long retreats to help you dive deeper into practice.
 I personally like the day-long retreats offered by Alexis Santos.